amugisha7/lms2/src/next.md

-- Add repayment order to the create loan products.
 - Test that creation and editing of loan products is working.
+- check validation at extend loan after maturity
 - Work on loan fees.